Table of Contents Contents

 EQ Bank was named the #1 bank in Canada, according to Forbes, on their list of the world’s best banks.
 On top of that, this is their third year in a row.
 They’re actually a division of Equitable Bank that’s strictly online, and they offer:

-As you can see, there are quite a variety of financial products available, so it’s no surprise it’s considered to be one of the best online bank accounts.
-Plus, you can earn 3% on funds in your everyday account, pay no everyday banking fees, and make unlimited transactions at no charge.
+As you can see, there is quite a variety of financial products available, so it’s no surprise it’s considered to be one of the best online bank accounts.
+Plus, you can earn 3% on funds in your everyday account, pay no everyday banking fees with the EQ bank personal account, and make unlimited transactions at no charge.
 You also earn cashback with every purchase; no minimum balance is required.
 All you have to do to sign up is join online.
 From there, you’ll then receive an EQ bank card in the mail.

 Tangerine